paul-hammant/tbd/content/deciding-factors/index.md

 ### Peak commit frequency

-In Git if a colleague beat you to a commit/push on a branch (their code-review and automated CI passed), when you thought you were going to push, Git will informed you that you have to pull first.
-You pull, your resolve merge clashes (hopefully none), and your push again.
+In Git if a colleague beat you to a commit/push on a branch (their code-review and automated CI passed) when you thought you were going to push, Git will inform you that you have to pull first.
+You pull, and you resolve your merge clashes (hopefully none), and then push again.
 You might struggle to find a window open long enough to push without encountering the same problem.
 Forks make that easier, and robots keeping pull-request branches abreast of origin:master helps a lot.
 Thus for developers wanting to land their commitsGit increasing commit frequency to the